robertvitoriano/rooming-lists/API_REFERENCE.md

-# 📘 API Controller Documentation
+# 📘 API Reference Documentation

 This document provides an overview of the available  endpoints in the Rooming Lists API.